<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 • Plant in geranium-type potting compost mixed with river sand.
 Fill gaps

-• Firm without damaging plug
+• Firm gently without damaging the plug

-When and how to sow impatiens seeds?
+When and how to sow Impatiens seeds?

 Under cover